LeXPLORE-Platform/acousticdopplercurrentprofiler/README.md

 ### ADCP-specific tests

-In addition, the following ADCP-specific tests are performed to increase the flag index of "u", "v" and "w" following a base 2 format (see function `scripts/quality_checks_adcp.py` for the tests):
+In addition, the following ADCP-specific tests are performed to increase the flag index of "u", "v" and "w" following a base 2 format (see function `scripts/quality_checks_adcp.py` for the tests and file `notes/quality_specific_adcp.json` for the parameters values):
-* interface detection (flag index: 2): data above the surface (upward ADCP) or below the lake bottom (downward ADCP) is flagged based on the transducer depth and bottom depth specified in `scripts/parameters.json`.
+* interface detection (flag index: 2): data above the surface (upward ADCP) or below the lake bottom (downward ADCP) is flagged based on the transducer depth and bottom depth specified in `notes/parameters.json`.
 * minimum correlation (flag index: 4): data with at least one beam below a correlation threshold is flagged (default threshold: 64 counts).
 * minimum good data percentage (flag index: 8): data with PG1+PG4 < threshold is flagged (default threshold: 25 %).
 * maximum bad data percentage (flag index: 16): data with PG3 > threshold is flagged (default threshold: 25 %).